Engineerica Education: Keynote Series

 Engaging Your Learners With Interactive Digital Strategies

-Join us for an exciting workshop where you’ll learn to revolutionize your teaching methods with interactive documents.
+Learn to revolutionize your teaching methods with interactive documents.
 This workshop is for anyone who wants to create more engaging materials to reach students of the modern era.
 These invigorating and captivating techniques can be used in areas such as classrooms, online courses, SI sessions, and learning centers.
 From interactive PowerPoint slides to Excel fill-ins and even digital escape rooms, you’ll discover a range of tools to enhance learning and foster collaboration among your students.
 This step-by-step session will equip you with the skills to create dynamic materials that promote active engagement and deepen your understanding of class material.

-• Discovering strategies for integrating interactive materials into your existing curriculum or student support sessions.
+Gamifying learning by designing immersive challenges that promote teamwork and problem-solving. • Discovering strategies for integrating interactive materials into your existing curriculum or student support sessions.

 Helping Students On Academic Probation